Ylopo - Will This Real Estate Lead Generation System Work for You?

 Ylopo is a combination of Facebook marketing, IDX search, AI chatbots, and integrated backend services all designed to capture and nurture people interested in buying or selling real estate.

 My opinion is Ylopo is excellent for tech-savvy agents or rising stars in years 2-4 of their real estate careers.
-This is also a good tool for small and mid-sized teams looking to harness the power of social marketing and groom and train teams of newer real estate professionals.
+This is also a good tool for small and mid-sized teams looking to harness the power of social marketing while grooming and training teams of newer real estate professionals.

 - Ylopo Company Information – Who founded Ylopo, who works at Ylopo, and why this matters to their customers.